-The Directors are responsible for:
+The Trustees are responsible for:

-- Ensuring all pupils make progress in achieving the expected educational outcomes. - Ensuring the curriculum is well led, effectively managed and well planned. - Evaluating the quality of provision through regular and effective self-evaluation. - Ensuring teaching is delivered in ways that are accessible to all pupils with SEND. - Providing clear information for parents on subject content and their rights to request that their children are withdrawn. - Making sure the subjects are resourced, staffed and timetabled in a way that ensures the school can fulfil its legal obligations. - Ensuring the relationships, sex and health education curriculum is supportive of the Dayspring Trust's Christian ethos.
+• Ensuring all pupils make progress in achieving the expected educational outcomes.

+• Ensuring the curriculum is well led, effectively managed and well planned.

+• Evaluating the quality of provision through regular and effective selfevaluation.

+• Ensuring teaching is delivered in ways that are accessible to all pupils with SEND.

+• Providing clear information for parents on subject content and their rights to request that their children are withdrawn.

+• Making sure the subjects are resourced, staffed and timetabled in a way that ensures the school can fulfil its legal obligations.

-The Academy Council are responsible for:
+• Ensuring the relationships, sex and health education curriculum is supportive of the NLLT Christian ethos.

-- Evaluating the quality of provision through regular and effective self-evaluation in line with the responsibilities delegated by the Directors. - Liaising with the Head Teacher and the SLT lead in order to challenge and support the implementation of the policy.
+• Liaising with the Head Teacher and the SLT lead in order to challenge and support the implementation of the policy.
+(The Trust may delegate this responsibility to the Local Governing Body.)

-The Executive Head Teacher is responsible for:
+The CEO is responsible for:

-- The overall implementation of this policy across the trust - Ensuring the relationships, sex and health education curriculum is supportive of the Dayspring Trust's Christian ethos. - Reporting to the governing board on the effectiveness of this policy. - Reviewing this policy on an annual basis
+• The overall implementation of this policy across the trust

+- Ensuring the relationships, sex and health education curriculum is supportive of the NLLT Christian ethos - Reporting to the governing board on the effectiveness of this policy.

+• Reviewing this policy on an annual basis